-Searching on The Lens is as easy as typing in search queries and hitting search.
-From there you have numerous options to sort and filter your search to refine your results towards a single result or a collection of documents.
-Alternatively you can use the Structured Search or Biological Search features to start your search with more constrained parameters.
+Searching on The Lens is as easy as typing in a keyword and clicking the “Search” button.
+Alternatively, you can use the Structured Search , Classification Search options or access the PatSeq Facility to start your search with more constrained parameters.
+From there you have numerous options to sort and filter your search to refine your results towards a single set of documents or collections of documents.

-When you search on The Lens we query your search results against our vast database of patent documents from jurisdictions around the world.
+When you search on The Lens we query your search results against our vast database of more than 100 million patent documents from over 95 jurisdictions around the world.
 Results are sorted by default using their generated rank.
 This rank is determined through advanced algorithms which establish which documents are the most relevant given your search terms, parameters and filters.
 Each patent’s rank is not an indicator of the document’s quality or importance, but rather is a measure of how well this patent matches your search.

 We also apply some modifications to the natural rank of these documents, boosting the rank of higher quality documents over lower quality documents to place the best documents at the top of our results.
 For an example see this link